 Audio, images and videos can work better than text

-An interesting side effect of the presence of so many languages and writing systems in the country is the preference for audio, video and image content over text.
+An interesting side effect of the presence of the WhatsApp business Model in many languages and writing systems in the country is the preference for audio, video and image content over text.
 The reason is a practical one: an audio message is easy to send in any language, and the same applies to video and audio.

 Text needs to be typed and typing with phones that were primarily designed with a western writing system in mind can be tricky.
 In rural areas this effect is compounded by lower levels of digital literacy and overall familiarity with technology.

-These considerations have a significant impact on businesses that are planning to use WhatsApp for communication and/or marketing, since they’ll be more successful if they integrate them in their WhatsApp communication strategy.
+These considerations have a significant impact on businesses that are planning to use WhatsApp business model for communication and/or marketing, since they’ll be more successful if they integrate them in their WhatsApp communication strategy.

 Interestingly, this approach is the opposite of what works in countries like Mexico where users prefer an open interface, as Jaime of HOLD Marketing explained in the previous episode of Partner Talks.

-How WhastApp is helping bridging gender and education gaps
+How WhatsApp Business Model is helping bridging gender and education gaps

 During the interview Deepa introduced us to two initiatives that she’s part of and that are aimed at increasing digital literacy and entrepreneurship in rural areas, with a special focus on women.
 They are the Google Internet Saathi program and Sheroes.